Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland

 \section{Conclusion}

-This paper presents the DDP as a predictive block in building operations.
-It serves as a predictor and is easily integrated into a predictive controller.
-It adapts to the latest operational data and offers a user-friendly interface that requires less tuning effort.
-Using the SFC as a case study, DDP's efficiency and efficacy in commissioning were highlighted.
-We utilized the DDP to design a hierarchical SFC controller and validated it through a 52-day experiment at the testbed Polydome.
-This controller calculated and managed the combined system's flexibility for daily SFC operations, achieving a significant reduction in operating costs—24.64\% and 28.74\% compared to other schemes.
+This paper presents the DDP and bi-level DeePC for various control targets.
+This data-driven scheme adapts to the latest operational data and requires less tuning effort compared to the standard DeePCs.
+The SFC case study, a complex DR scenario, highlighted DDP's efficiency and effectiveness in commissioning.
+We utilized the DDP and bi-level DeePC to design a hierarchical SFC controller, validated through a 52-day experiment at the Polydome testbed.
+This controller managed the combined system's flexibility for daily SFC operations, achieving a significant reduction in operating costs—24.64\% and 28.74\% compared to other control schemes.